Board of Directors

 Michael worships with the Northeast Church of Christ where he is a Deacon.
 He coordinates the finances/budget process as well as the insurance.
 Michael also is in charge of the ushers at our church.
 He is a broker/owner of Real Estate Professional Services, Inc. which has offices in Utica and Southfield, Michigan.
 For the last 32 years he has specialized in the marketing and sale of religious, educational, and institutional real estate.
 His parents were instrumental in helping to locate the Care Center to its current location.
 Michael grew up in a family where the Care Center was considered an important physical and spiritual asset to our community.
 He has always had a desire to help the elderly and the less fortunate, and serving on the board of the Care Center has given him an opportunity to serve and honor our senior citizens by providing a warm nurturing environment for them.
 Michael has seen firsthand the level of care provided and it has been a tremendous source of pride that he can in some small way be a part of helping this underappreciated and underserved part of our community.
 He has had the opportunity to refer several of his extended family members (uncles and cousins) to the Care Center.
 His cousins were so grateful for the care that their parents received and they continue to sing the praises of our facility.
 Mike believes this campus is a shining example of an asset to our community that continues to serve as an agent of change that can positively affect the lives of our seniors through a shared vision of reaching out and helping others.
 He says, "It is an honor and a blessing to serve this facility."

 Debbie and her husband Jim have been married since 1979.
-They have recently moved from Livonia to Oakland Township to be closer to their kids and grandkids, and are working on settling in.
-They have worshipped with the Parkside Church of Christ since 1993, where Jim has served as an Elder.
+They moved in 2018 from Livonia to Oakland Township to be closer to their kids and grandkids.
+They worshipped with the Parkside Church of Christ from 1993 to 2018, where Jim served as an Elder.
+They have been members at the Lake Orion Church of Christ since 2018.
 Over the years, Debbie has taught children’s classes, organized VBS, and led “Special Sisters”, a ministry connecting widows with younger women in the congregation for social activities and mutual edification.
 She is a retired Teaching Assistant from the Redford Union School District, working in both Kindergarten and First grades for 26 years.
-Debbie has always had a heart for the elderly and hopes that she can make a positive contribution to the work at the Care Center in the coming years.
+Debbie has always had a heart for the elderly and strives to make a positive contribution to the work at the Care Center.

 Teri worships with the Livonia Church of Christ where she and her husband were baptized in 1978, in part due to the Herald of Truth.
 Teri is actively involved in her church where she has taught children’s Bible classes, helped with the youth ministry, and led a prayer ministry.
 Teri has been a nurse since 1974, working in both the hospital and home care where a majority of her patients were elderly.
 Though Teri recently retired, she continues to use her nursing skills to help family, friends, and members of her congregation.
 Her involvement with the elderly, both professionally and privately, has given her a deep understanding of the unique needs of the elderly and the challenges they face on a daily basis.
 It states in Job 12:12: “Is not wisdom found among the aged?
 Does not long life bring understanding?”
 Teri has a great respect for our elderly who are a treasure of rich life experience and knowledge that we can continue to benefit from.
 Teri states that she is honored to serve on the board of the Church of Christ Care Center to ensure that these treasures, our elderly, receive the best possible care to meet their physical, emotional, and spiritual needs.